lhogie/jaseto/README.md

 # Jaseto

 Jaseto is JSON serializer for Java objects.
-It can be confronted to [Jackson serializer](https://www.baeldung.com/jackson-custom-serialization) and [GSON serializer](https://github.com/google/gson) but it tackles a different problem.
+It may be tempting to confront it to [Jackson serializer](https://www.baeldung.com/jackson-custom-serialization) and [GSON serializer](https://github.com/google/gson), but it actually tackles a different problem.
 Jackson and GSON, just like most serialization tools on the market enable the interoperation of heterogenous applications, by providing both serialization and deserialization.
 They are complex librairies which also suffer from limitations like the impossibility to work in the presence of cyclic aggregation, and limited ability to customize the output JSON.
 Jaseto focuses on a specific (yet very frequent) application of serializers: exposing object models to Web applications written in Javascript, using JSON encoding.
 This its particular purpose, Jaseto:
 - features __programmatic customization__ API (many other tools annotation-based descriptive approaches)
 - has highly __flexible and deeper customization__ abilities